RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/creating-support-package.md

 - On any one of the node in the cluster, run: `/opt/redislabs/bin/rladmin cluster debug_info`

-If it this command fails, you can create a support package for each cluster node from the command-line:
+If this command fails, you can create a support package for the cluster, using the following from the command-line:

 - On each node of the cluster, run: `/opt/redislabs/bin/debuginfo`